travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

     before_script: some_command
     after_script:  another_command

-Both settings support multiple scripts, too.
+Both settings support multiple scripts, too:

+    before_script:
+      - before_command_1
+      - before_command_2
+    after_script:
+      - after_command_1
+      - after_command_2

-These scripts can be used to setup databases used for testing.
-For more information, see <a href="/docs/user/database-setup/">Database setup</a>.
+These scripts can, e.g., be used to setup databases or other build setup tasks.
+For more information about database setup see <a href="/docs/user/database-setup/">Database setup</a>.

 <h3>Specify branches to build</h3>